Skip to content

 5. Your audits result in Major/Critical findings and/or warning letters/483 from the FDA

-The good news is, asking for time to implement a new eQMS in response to any observations is something for which an auditor will definitely make an allowance.
-So before you race towards the finish line on a thousand other projects, consider shoring up your base with a good electronic system to manage your critical-to-quality activities.
+The good news is that most auditors will allow time for eQMS implementation after any observation.
+So before you race towards the finish line on a thousand other projects, consider shoring up your base with a good electronic system to manage your critical-to-quality activities and boost your risk management.

 If you recognize some of these warning signs and want to know how you can overcome them, read about how AavantiBio, a Massachusetts-based biotech, found ZenQMS, an affordable, easy-to-use electronic system that allowed them to move away from paper.